Mike Ford Player Props: Mariners vs. Red Sox

 Mike Ford At The Plate

-- In 19.6% of his games this season, he has hit a long ball, and 7.9% of his trips to the plate.
+- In 19.1% of his games this year, he has gone deep, and 7.7% of his trips to the dish.

-- Ford has driven home a run in 15 games this season (32.6%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on two occasions..
+- Ford has driven in a run in 15 games this season (31.9%), including six games with more than one RBI (12.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.